1242035/spree/guides/src/content/developer/core/products.md

 This presence or lack of a price for a variant in a particular currency will determine if that variant is visible in the frontend.
 If no variants of a product have a particular price value for the site's current currency, that product will not be visible in the frontend.

-You may see what price a product would be in the current currency (`Spree::Config[:currency]`) by calling the `price` method on that instance:
+You may see what price a product would be in the current currency (`Viauco::Config[:currency]`) by calling the `price` method on that instance:

 ```bash
 $ product.price